HamilaAbderrahman/HamilaAbderrahman/README.md

 maintainable, and accessible code.
 My motto?
 > *Don't reinvent the wheel, just realign it.*

-I build **micro tools** that help developers work smarter, and I always code with the next developer in mind — keeping things easy to understand and maintain.
+I build **micro tools** that help developers work smarter, and I'm currently exploring the potential of **AI** to create products that truly matter.
+I always code with the next developer in mind — keeping things easy to understand and maintain.

 ---